purushottamkar/macer/README.md

 ```setup
 pip3 install -r requirements.txt
 ```
 **Note about version dependency**: although the requirements file specifies version dependencies to be exact, this is to err on the side of caution.
 For most of the libraries (e.g. `pandas` or `scikit-learn`), a more recent version should work well too.
 However, the dependency on the 1.2.4 version of the `edlib` library seems to be strict.
 Having a different version of this library may cause the toolchain to malfunction at evaluation time.
+Similarly, for `tensorflow`, it seems that version 2.0 can cause issues with training.
+We advise caution while using versions of libraries different from those mentioned in the requirements file.

 ## Training